sipeed/MaixPy_DOC/docs/maixpy/en/api_reference/machine_vision/lcd.md

 > roi is a key-value parameter, which must be explicitly called by writing roi= in the function call.

+* `oft`: Set the offset coordinate, after setting this coordinate, the surrounding will not be automatically filled

 ### lcd.clear()

 Clear the LCD screen to black or the specified color.